rbisschops/homeassistant_old/README.md

 I plan to move everything to a dedicated NUC in time.
 Docker should make this simple.

-I'm new to HASS coming from a Domoticz RPi environment.
+I'm relatively new to HASS coming from a Domoticz RPi environment.
 That's why the two are running in parallel at the moment.
 This will change once HASS is fully operational.
 I spent quite some time to get the two working together.

 I regularly update my configuration files as HASS is still heavily under development.